MayaPosch/NyanSD/doc/NyanSD_daemon.md

 `make install-daemon-openrc`

+The daemon service is started on the next boot, or when started manually.

 ## Adding services ##

 A service file consists out of a simple file in INI format.
 It can contain many services.
 E.g.: